OpenGraphXAI/benchmarks/README.md

 - `--format [networkx|json]` specifies the output format for the new benchmark: either a pickle with a dictionary of networkx graphs, or a plain format where each graph is stored in a JSON file that can be converted in a networkx graph via [`nx.node_link_graph()`](https://networkx.org/documentation/stable/reference/readwrite/generated/networkx.readwrite.json_graph.node_link_graph.html).

-In `ogx_benchmarks.csv`  we provide the specifics to generate the 15 benchmarks of the OGX collection, while specifications to generate 2000+ more XAI tasks are provided in `ogx_extended_collection.csv`.
+In `ogx_benchmarks.csv`,  we provide the specifics for generating the 15 benchmarks of the OGX collection.
+Specifications for generating over 2000 more XAI tasks are provided in `ogx_extended_collection.csv`.

 ---